captainbrosset/patrickbrosset.com/content/articles/2022-05-05-better-stacktraces-for-faster-debugging.md

 ### The problem

-People debug their code in different ways.
-People will tell you that stepping debuggers and breakpoints are better, more powerful, ways to find the root cause of a problem.
-But let's face it, most of us just console.log our ways out of it, and it's fine!
+Web devs debug their code in different ways.
+Some people will tell you that stepping debuggers and breakpoints are better, more powerful, ways to find the root cause of a problem.
+But let's face it, most of us just console.log our way out of it, and it's fine!

 I've been on the fence myself, I started my career with alert() debugging, and these days I do a mix of using breakpoints and just writing logs in the my code.
 Sometimes, when I remember this feature even exists, I use [logpoints](https://devtoolstips.org/tips/en/use-logpoints/) too, and this saves me a trip to my editor and shame when I realize I committed a leftover `console.log()`.